kieranklaassen/laters/README.md

 ## Code of Conduct

-Everyone interacting in the RailsDeferrable project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rails_deferrable/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RunLater project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kieranklaassen/run_later/blob/master/CODE_OF_CONDUCT.md).